stevenstefanov/code-quiz/README.md

 https://stevenstefanov.github.io/code-quiz/

-## What were the challenges?

-This website was challenging with being able to save the high score, the current score and with being able to manipulate the DOM through JavaScript.

-## Why did I decide to do this project?
+## Background

 I want to help others who may be interested in getting into web development.
 Hopefully through this quiz, they will get intrigued and want to learn more afterwards.

-## What I learned in the process?
+## Challenges

+This website was challenging with being able to save the high score, the current score and with being able to manipulate the DOM through JavaScript.

+## Learnings

 I learned so much more about JavaScript logic, commands, DOM manipulation.
 I was also able to refresh my knowledge of some basic CSS.

-## What makes this project stand out?

-This project is a great example of a multiple choice, timed quiz that keeps highscores on the local storage.

 ## Usage